 - Ignoring Engineering Reports or Lying to Policyholders: Insurance companies frequently pressure experts to change unfavorable conclusions in engineering reports or blatantly lie to policyholders about the results of their investigation.

 These examples are just a few of the ways that insurance companies cheat their policyholders.
 An insurance company that does not honor its obligations can mean unpaid medical expenses, the inability to rebuild or repair one’s home and/or pain and suffering that is not compensated.
 When an insurance company treats its policyholders unfairly by engaging in practices like these,it violates its covenant of good faith and fair dealing toward its insured.

 If your insurance company unreasonably denies your claim, engages in unethical tactics designed to stall payment or offers less than the value of your claim, our experienced Oklahoma bad faith attorneys can help you obtain the compensation that you deserve.
 We believe that insurance companies that cheat their policyholders should pay for their unfair and unethical practices.
 We represent clients throughout Oklahoma who are the victims of bad faith practices by their insurance company.
 We are experienced with such tactics and may be able to file a lawsuit for bad faith if your insurance company refuses to treat you fairly.

-Contact us today for your free no obligation initial consultation!
-No Recovery No Fee!
+Feel free to schedule a free consultation online or call The Bennett & David L. Smith Law Firms at 405.272.0303 or 405.528.5520 to discuss your legal options with an experienced Oklahoma City lawyer today.
+No Recovery, No Fee!
 We will meet with you face to face and can handle cases anywhere in Oklahoma.
 We can even come to you!